WKBO started out as WPRC

 the station was purchased by Keystone Broadcasting Organization.
 Sometime

-in late 1933, the call letters were changed from WCOD to WKBO (for Keystone
+in late 1933, the call letters were changed to from WCOD to WKBO (for Keystone

 Broadcasting Organization).
 The call letters WKBO had originally been assigned